- About Sarah Edwards

 Covid closed both businesses overnight.
 I started working as a VA and it quickly became clear that what I was doing went well beyond admin.
 Clients needed systems, courses, tech sorting out.
 It turned out that's exactly what I'm good at.

 Every client since has been a small business, an independent coach, an educator, a healthcare provider.
 People building something of their own.
-I find that much more interesting anyway.
+There's something I find genuinely compelling about that — a business taking shape, a website bringing it to life, a course that delivers something of real value, all in the hands of one person or a small team.

 - Outside of work